Alexander-Rees/NUPlanner/docs/README.md

 NUPlanner is a collaborative scheduling application designed to help users manage and coordinate their weekly schedules efficiently.
 It supports multiple users, allowing them to add events with participants, which are then incorporated into their schedules.
 The application facilitates schedule management through the ability to upload, modify, and download user schedules via XML files, ensuring ease of access and modification.

+## Changes for Part 2

+We had to make some changes based on the feedback we got from the first homework.
+For one, we created the model, view and controller packages.
+We made the actual controller where we added the xml functionality as well as some interaction with the view.
+We also added all the read only interfaces and classes which made sure the view could not mutate anything.
+Other then that we already had most of the functionality.

 ## Quick Start

 To get started with NUPlanner, follow these steps: